-Bringing your own food on board ensures that you’ll pay a fair price for something that actually tastes good.
+Bringing your own food onboard ensures that you’ll pay a fair price for something that actually tastes good.
 This requires some extra planning, but one glimpse at an airplane menu will probably be all it takes for food to land a permanent spot on your packing list.

-6. Passing up Frequent Flyer Miles for Kids
+6. Passing Up Frequent Flyer Miles for Kids

 One of the biggest travel mistakes parents make is not creating a frequent flyer account for their children.
-Some carriers, like Delta, may require you to fill out a special form to create an account for your kids.
+Some carriers, like Delta, might require you to fill out a special form to create an account for your kids.
 JetBlue even offers a Family Pooling account where up to two adults and five children can share points.

 Creating frequent flyer accounts for your kids and keeping track of the numbers can be a hassle — especially if you’re not loyal to one airline — but it’s worth the savings.

-7. Paying for Inflight Entertainment
+7. Paying For In-Flight Entertainment

 Air travel can get a bit dull unless you have a way to pass the time.
-Some airlines offer complimentary inflight entertainment, but prepare to swipe your credit card on others.
+Some airlines offer complimentary in-flight entertainment, but prepare to swipe your credit card on others.

 Thinking ahead can help you save big.
 Google Play offers some free movies and television shows, so download them to your device before leaving home.
 If you have a Kindle, use it to check books out of your local library for free and spend your flight relaxing with a great read.